HernanLe100/PHM-Eridian-Translator/README.md

 - Decided to leave pitch/octave fluctuation (indicative of Rocky's tone/emotion) out of the scope.
 - Assume Rocky knows to slow his speech down enough so that there is a brief gap of silence between his words.
 This eliminated the dreaded problem of parsing words in real time.

-This was a super fun project to work on, and it was very satisfying to solve one problem after another to bring this program to life.
+This was a super fun project to work on, and it was so satisfying to solve one problem after another to bring this program to life.

 </details>